Definable equivalence relations and zeta functions of groups: Introduction

 This paper concerns the model theory of the $p$-adic numbers $\Qq_p$ and applications to certain counting problems arising in group theory.
-Recall that a theory (in the model-theoretic sense of the word) is said to have {\em elimination of imaginaries} (EI) if the following holds: for every model $M$ of the theory, for every definable subset $D$ of some $M^n$ and for every definable equivalence relation $R$ on $D$, there exists a definable function $f\colon D\ra M^m$ for some $m$ such that the fibres of $f$ over $f(D)$ are precisely the equivalence classes of $R$.
-The theory of $\Qq_p$ (in the language of valued rings) does not admit EI: for example, no such $f$ exists for the definable equivalence relation $R$ on $\Qq_p$ given by $xR y$ if $|x-y|\leq 1$, because $\Qq_p/R$ is countably infinite but any definable subset of $\Qq_p^m$ is either finite or uncountable.
+Recall that a theory (in the model-theoretic sense of the word) is said to have {\em elimination of imaginaries} (EI) if the following holds: for every model $M$ of the theory, for every \(\emptyset\)-definable subset $D$ of some $\cpow{M}{n}$ and for every \(\emptyset\)-definable equivalence relation $R$ on $D$, there exists an \(\emptyset\)-definable function $f\colon D\to \cpow{M}{m}$, for some $m$, such that the fibers of $f$ over $f(D)$ are precisely the equivalence classes of $R$.
+In other words, elimination of imaginaries states that every pair $(D',E')$ (consisting of an \(\emptyset\)-definable set $D'$ and an \(\emptyset\)-definable equivalence relation $E'$ on it) reduces to a pair $(D,E)$ where $E$ is equality---here, as in descriptive set theory, we say that $(D',E')$ {\em reduces to} $(D,E)$ if there exists a $\emptyset$-definable map $f\colon D' \to D$ with $xE'y \iff f(x) E f(y)$.

+The theory of $\Qq_p$ (in the language of rings with a predicate for $\val(x)\geq \val(y)$) does not admit EI \cite{ScoMac}: for example, no such $f$ exists for the definable equivalence relation $R$ on $\Qq_p$ given by $x R y$ if $\val(x-y)\geq 1$, because $\Qq_p/R$ is countably infinite but any definable subset of $\cpow{\Qq_p}{m}$ is either finite or uncountable.
+Our first main theorem gives a $p$-adic EI result when we add for each $n$ a sort $S_n$ for the family of $\Zz_{p}$-lattices in $\Qq_p^n$.
+These new sorts are called the {\em geometric imaginaries}.
+The language $\LGminus$ consists of the valued field sort and the sorts $S_n$ (with some more structure described in Section~\ref{sec:elim}).